hashicorp/vagrant-spec/README.md

   c.component_paths << "vagrant-spec"
 end
 ```

+Within the component paths, any files matching `*_{output,spec}.rb` within
+any directory are loaded.
+Components are found based on the "component"
+key as shown in the sections below.

 If the path is relative, it will be relative to the pwd when
 `vagrant-spec` is executed.